-Pressing the Climate button opens the Climate Control screen, which displays and controls the settings for the HVAC system in the coach.
-This is where you can set the desired temperature for heating and cooling for individual rooms or for the entire coach, as well as schedule temperature changes by day, night, or when you are
+Press the Climate button to display and control the settings for the HVAC system in the coach.
+Set the desired temperature for heating and cooling for individual rooms or for the entire coach, as well as schedule temperature changes by day, night, or when away from the coach.